 Scalar and vector fields are coupled in a gauge invariant manner, such as to form massive vector fields.
 The nonlinear equations of motion admit transverse and longitudinal solutions.
-These are shown to conserve energy and momentum.
-The mass ratio m_W/m_Z is determined.
+Total energy and momentum are calculated, and the mass ratio m_W/m_Z is determined.